deckhouse/deckhouse/modules/021-cni-cilium/docs/README.md

 ---
 title: "The cni-cilium module"
+description: Deckhouse cni-cilium module provides a network between multiple nodes in a Kubernetes cluster using cilium.
 ---

 This module is responsible for providing a network between multiple nodes in a cluster using the [cilium](https://cilium.io/) module.